Lynis Documentation

 Removing

 When a system is being decommissioned, the absence of new scan data will be noticed and a related event will be raised.
-If the system is to be removed altogether, select the system and use the delete icon ( Delete system ).
+If the system is to be removed altogether, select the system and use the delete icon ( ).

 16. Security hardening

-More details will follow later
+More details will follow later19.
+Event handling

 Since Lynis will be often updated to support new tests and software, performing regular updates is advised.
-Depending on the installation method there are two options to stay up-to-date:
+Depending on the installation method there are two options to stay up-to-date:Option 1.
+Using software packages

 If the platform(s) used provides an up-to-date Lynis package, it could be used as part of your software upgrade strategy.